Denver Bicycle Accident Attorneys

 - The roadway is in disrepair (13 percent)

 - Crash (seven percent)

 Cyclists are in danger across the country through no fault of their own.
 On a national level, there are reports of 840 bicycle deaths for the latest reporting year.
 There were 16 bicycle deaths in Colorado in the same period.
-Nationally two million doctor visits result from bicycle accidents and 23,000 hospital admissions.
+Nationally, two million doctor visits result from bicycle accidents and 23,000 hospital admissions.

-Typical bike accident injuries in Denver include:
+Common bicycle accident injuries in Denver include:

 - Severed limbs

 - Traumatic brain injuries

 Aside from these injuries, many tragically lose their lives to fatal bicycle accidents.